 Pantoporia paraka

 Regional Distribution: India, Bangladesh, Myanmar, Thailand, Laos, Cambodia, Vietnam, China, Malaysia, Singapore, Indonesia, Philippines

-Larval Hosts: Albizia corniculata, Archidendron clypearia, Dalbergia candenatensis, Dalbergia rostrata (Fabaceae), Cnestis palala (Connaraceae)Hosts used depends upon location and availability of plant species.
+Larval Hosts: Albizia corniculata, Archidendron clypearia, Dalbergia candenatensis, Dalbergia rostrata (Fabaceae), Cnestis palala (Connaraceae).

-Adult Food Sources: Nectar - is known to occasionally visit flowers but as yet none have been recorded.
+Adult Food Sources: Nectar - is known to occasionally visit flowers but as yet none seem to have been recorded.
 Other - mud puddling

+Pantoporia paraka